-KEYWORDS: Myriam P. Sarachik, physics, City College New York, Buckley Prize.
+KEYWORDS: Myriam P. Sarachik, physics, City College New York, Buckley Prize

 SHE THOUGHT IT

 Myriam Sarachik (née Morgenstein) was born in 1933 in Antwerp, Belgium to an Orthodox Jewish family.
 When she was six years old the Second World War started and her family had to leave the country.
 First they tried to walk to Calais but unfortunately had to return.
-Afterwards they stayed in several camps before they could finally managed to get to Cuba, where she stayed from an age of eight until thirteen and a half years³ (p.
+Afterwards they stayed in several camps before they finally managed to get to Cuba, where she stayed from eight to thirteen and a half³ (p.
 170).
-By that time she was fluent in Spanish and French and she has retained her language knowledge to the old age.
-“I remember my very early years as moderately boring and depressing.
+By that time she was fluent in Spanish and French, language knowledge which she has retained in her old age.
+Talking about her childhood, Sarachik recalls her “very early years as moderately boring and depressing.
 My life changed on the day I entered school.
-It opened an entirely new and exciting world for me.”⁴
+It opened an entirely new and exciting world for me”.⁴

 Myriam Sarachik attended the Bronx High School of Science and earned a bachelor degree in 1954 at Barnard College in New York City.
 She attended classes at Columbia University, across the street, because girls did not take physics and math courses at that time.¹

 She met Philip Sarachik in the physics laboratory and they got married after their graduation³ (p.
-170) Her husband’s decision to continue his studies and obtain a PhD influenced her decision to do so too.
-There were many challenges waiting for her, especially, because only very few women became PhD candidates in physics in those days.⁴ Her graduate advisor explicitly told her one time that if only she had been a man, he would have known what to tell her and how to advise her on her career and PhD.
+170).
+Her husband’s decision to continue his studies and obtain a PhD influenced her decision to do so, too.
+There were many challenges waiting for her, especially because only very few women became PhD candidates in physics in those days.⁴ Her graduate advisor explicitly told her one time that if only she had been a man, he would have known what to tell her and how to advise her on her career and PhD.

 In 2008, she was elected to the governing council of the National Academy of Sciences, where she contributed to better politics concerning women in science and human rights.

-Myriam shared the Oliver E. Buckley Prize in Condensed Matter Physics award with two other renowned physicists, Gabriel Aeppli of the University College-London, and David Awschalom of the University of California-Santa Barbara.
-Myriam worked with Jonathan Friedman and others graduate students on the research which led to their discovery of the reversal of the magnetism of molecular magnets by a quantum mechanical process, in 1995.
+Sarachik shared the Oliver E. Buckley Prize in Condensed Matter Physics award with two other renowned physicists, Gabriel Aeppli of the University College-London, and David Awschalom of the University of California-Santa Barbara.
+She worked with Jonathan Friedman and others graduate students on the research which led to their discovery of the reversal of the magnetism of molecular magnets by a quantum mechanical process, in 1995.
 She discovered the so called ‘tunneling’ of a large magnetic moment through the observation of steps in the magnetization curve of a molecular nanomagnet.⁴ As a postdoc at Bells Labs, she managed to measure the experiment that solved a mystery from the 1930s, about a one-to-one correspondence between the presence of a localized moment and the occurrence of a minimum in the resistance versus temperature in certain alloys.
 Afterwards, Jun Konco performed her calculation and demonstrated that the minimum is indeed due to a local moment.⁴

-Moreover, she worked together with Sergey Kravchenko trying to prove that an unexpected metallic state can exist in two dimensions.⁴
+Moreover, she worked together with Sergey Kravchenko to prove that an unexpected metallic state can exist in two dimensions.⁴

 SHE SAID IT

-“A woman has to be tougher and more tenacious than a man.
+A woman has to be tougher and more tenacious than a man.
 This was certainly true when I started and I believe it still is true.
-Today the possibilities are equal for men and women; what women have to deal with is peoples inadvertent biases (including those of women themselves) which have not changed that much.”
+Today the possibilities are equal for men and women; what women have to deal with is people’s inadvertent biases (including those of women themselves) which have not changed that much.

-“There were men who thought that I must be better than men, otherwise I would have not been able to stay in the field.
+There were men who thought that I must be better than men, otherwise I would have not been able to stay in the field.
 And there were men who thought that I was clearly not as good as a men, because after all I was a woman.
 The truth of the matter is that those of us who stuck it out and stayed in the field were neither better, nor worse, we were just more tenacious.
-That’s what it took.”
+That’s what it took.

-“My family and my community were quite traditional.
+My family and my community were quite traditional.
 Women were not expected to work outside the home.
 Women were responsible for raising and caring for children, which is certainly very hard work.
 But they did not embark on their own career.
-If a woman worked outside the home, it was a sign that her husband was an inadequate provider.”
+If a woman worked outside the home, it was a sign that her husband was an inadequate provider.

-Sarachik, P. Myriam, (2004), “Why Physics”, in One hundred reasons to be a scientist, The Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy
+Sarachik, P. Myriam (2004), “Why Physics”, in One hundred reasons to be a scientist, The Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy.

 PRIZES, ACHIEVEMENTS, HONOURS

-1994: became a member of the National Academy of Sciences;
+1994: became a member of the National Academy of Sciences

-1995: NYC Mayor’s Award for Excellence in Mathematical, Physical and Engineering Sciences;
+1995: NYC Mayor’s Award for Excellence in Mathematical, Physical and Engineering Sciences

-1995: became a Distinguished Professor at the City College of NY;
+1995: became a Distinguished Professor at the City College of NY

-2003: served as President of the American Physical Society;
+2003: served as President of the American Physical Society

-2004: Sloan Public Service Award from the Fund for the City of New York;
+2004: Sloan Public Service Award from the Fund for the City of New York

-2005: Oliver E. Buckley Prize in Condensed Matter Physics;
+2005: Oliver E. Buckley Prize in Condensed Matter Physics

-2005: L’Oréal-UNESCO Award for Women in Science for North America;
+2005: L’Oréal-UNESCO Award for Women in Science for North America

-2006: An honorary Doctor of Science degree by Amherst College;
+2006: An honorary Doctor of Science degree by Amherst College

-2008-2011: Elected to the governing council of the National Academy of Sciences, Member.
+2008-2011: Elected to the governing council of the National Academy of Sciences, Member

 - Horowitz, D. Frances (host) (April 28,2005), “Women to Women: Dr. Myriam P. Sarachik, Distinguished Professor of Physics, City College/CUNY”, Myriam P. Sarachik, CUNY TV, <http://www.cuny.tv/show/womentowomen/PR1006817> (last accessed 16 Jan.
-2018)
+2018).

 - “Myriam P. Sarachik, Distinguished Professor of Physics” (15 Jan.
 2018), The City College of New York, The city University of New York, <http://www.sci.ccny.cuny.edu/~sarachik/index.html> (last accessed 16 Jan.
-2018)
+2018).

-- Sarachik, P. Myriam, (2004), “Why Physics?”, in One hundred reasons to be a scientist, The Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy, <http://users.ictp.it/~pub_off/books/100_reasons.pdf> (last accessed 22 Jan.
+- Sarachik, P. Myriam (2004), “Why Physics?”, in One hundred reasons to be a scientist, The Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy, <http://users.ictp.it/~pub_off/books/100_reasons.pdf> (last accessed 22 Jan.
 2018).

-- Hargittai, István / Magdolna Hargittai, (2017), New York Scientific: A Culture of Inquiry, Knowledge, and Learning, New York, Oxford University Press.
+- Hargittai, István / Magdolna Hargittai (2017), New York Scientific: A Culture of Inquiry, Knowledge, and Learning, New York, Oxford University Press.